Gemstones and Birthstones: Ruby — Just the Facts

 It’s mid-summer and most of us are feeling the heat (in the Northern Hemisphere, anyway), so it seems appropriate to celebrate the July birthstone which has the hottest color of them all: brilliant red ruby.

-RIGHT: Rubies make a spectacular color spot in Andy Cooperman’s Hunter’s Horn Brooch.
+ABOVE: Rubies make a spectacular color spot in Andy Cooperman’s Hunter’s Horn Brooch.
 Sterling, 14k rose gold, 18k yellow gold, square-cut ruby.
 Courtesy Andy Cooperman.

 Rubies are actually red sapphires.
 Sapphire (and ruby) are the names given to colored varieties of corundum.
 (Aluminum oxide, if you want to get personal.)
 Their gorgeous colors, of course, have made rubies and sapphires highly sought after for millennia.
 But that’s not the only reason why they’ve achieved “rock star” (ouch!) status.
 If any gemstone is virtually indestructible, it’s this one.